tnajdek/appengine-playground/README.md

 Instant Potato Soup is a trivial, ultra-simple blogging software created for  research/learning purposes.
 It makes use of a non-rel version of Django and can be deployed to [app engine](https://appengine.google.com/) with 4 simple steps.

-Functionality is very limited and as-is this application is probably useless for production.
+Functionality is very limited and as-is this application is probably useless for production. **Please note** that there is no concept of ACLs or permissions in this software i.e. every registered user can modify every post and registration is fully automated.

 Features
 ========

 * Create/Edit/Delete posts
+* __All__ registered users have read/write access to all posts
 * Support for markdown
 * Support for social login
+* Support for automatic registration with email-based activation

 Instructions (Just add water!)
 ==============================